This Month's Features ...

 Some nice additions are soon to be added to the timeline feature on the projects page.
 Currently the timeline auto updates when you make changes to the project but as of April you will be able to plan your progress on your project timeline, enabling you to compare your planned progress with your actual progress.
 Features include predicting progress scores, status updates and a range of other planned activity.

 This update will also see timelines become available on programmes.

 4. Timeline Calendar - Coming April 2019

-Soon you will be able to access the timeline calendar view which will help you to visualize how active your project is, give you better visibility of the project as a whole and instant access to the changes made to the project.
-A tracker will be displayed at the top of the calendar to illustrate your projects expected progress vs actual progress.
+Soon you will be able to access the project timeline in a calendar view which will help you to visualize how active your project is, give you better visibility of the project as a whole and instant access to the changes made to the project.
+A tracker will be displayed at the top of the calendar to illustrate your project's expected progress vs actual progress.

 This month we have been exhibiting and meeting up with healthcare professionals at the International Forum on Quality & Safety in Healthcare in Glasgow.
 Every year the Forum brings together over 3,000 attendees from around 70 countries who take part in sessions that range from the basic disciplines of quality improvement to the latest thinking in how to improve quality and safety.